Firsby to Skegness railway branch line: On to Skegness

-Skegness was rising in importance, and stopping short at Wainfleet was hardly logical, so the Wainfleet and Firsby Railway Company obtained an Act on 18 July 1872 to extend its line to Skegness.
-The extension was constituted as a separate entity for shareholding purposes; £27,000 in new share capital was authorised by the Act.
+Skegness was rising in importance, and stopping short at Wainfleet was hardly logical, so the Wainfleet and Firsby Railway Company obtained the Wainfleet and Firsby Railway (Extension to Skegness) Act 1872 (35 & 36 Vict. c. lxxxix) on 18 July 1872 to extend its line to Skegness.
+The extension was constituted as a separate entity for shareholding purposes; £27,000 in new share capital was authorised by the act.
 The single line made an end-on junction at Wainfleet, and was 5 miles 2 chains in length.
 The train service was extended from Wainfleet to Skegness for general traffic on 28 July 1873.
 On summer Sundays one train was run each way.
 The GNR now worked the line for 50% of the receipts.
 A large sum was expended on constructing a commodious Skegness station.